What does a Retail Store Manager do?

 - Supervise and manage store staff, including hiring, training, scheduling, and performance evaluations.

-- Develop and implement marketing and sales strategies to increase store revenue.
+- Develop and implement marketing and sales strategies to increase sales and customer satisfaction.

 Qualifications